 Allocation of our funds

 So far in 2017-18, Australia has provided $20 million in humanitarian funding to crises in Somalia and South Sudan.
-In addition to this, nearly $25 million of Australia’s 2016-17 core funding to the World Food Programme was allocated to nine African countries.
+In addition to this, nearly $25 million of Australia’s 2017-18 core funding to the World Food Programme has been allocated to nine African countries.

 In 2016-17 Australia committed over $68 million in humanitarian funding to crises in Africa.
 In addition, nearly $26 million of Australia’s 2016-17 core funding to the World Food Programme was allocated to eight African countries, bringing Australia’s total humanitarian contribution to Africa to over $94 million in 2016-17.
 For details please visit the Humanitarian support for crises in Africa page.